-Community-sponsored events have the most impact if they can bring citizens together who may not otherwise meet one another (Guetzkow, 2002).
+- Community-sponsored events have the most impact when they bring citizens together who may not otherwise meet one another (Leroux & Bernadska, 2014).

 Terms to Help You Get Started